Neck Injuries & Workers' Compensation in PA

 Filing a workers’ compensation claim or negotiating a settlement can be a frustrating process.
 Workers’ compensation insurance companies are notorious for their unwillingness to award injured workers benefits.
 They will try anything to either avoid paying you benefits or to pay you as little as possible.
 If you are still recovering from a serious neck injury, it can be difficult for you to fight the insurance company on your own.
 The process of gathering important documents and medical evidence can severely limit your ability to fight back.

 Our experienced PA workers’ comp attorneys know how to fight insurance companies when they try to trick you.
-They can assist you in gathering necessary medical evidence and documentation to prove your case and to improve your chances at a reasonable and fair settlement.
+They can assist you in gathering necessary medical evidence and documentation to prove your case and improve your chances at a reasonable and fair settlement.

 Benefits of Working With Calhoon and Kaminsky P.C.